 Sign Up For Our Latest Updates

 *Note: In early June, we will be launching a premium research service around the Lead-Lag Report which has been growing in popularity.
 You can view a basic version on SeekingAlpha (https://seekingalpha.com/article/4261437-spring-crash-signs-grow).
-The premium version will include trading signals based on the four award winning papers I co-authored.
-The report will provide meaningful context for individual investors and financial advisors covering the state of markets and macro trend.
+The premium version will include trading signals based on the four award-winning papers I co-authored.
+The report will provide a meaningful context for individual investors and financial advisors covering the state of markets and the macro trend.
 We will send a formal announcement soon,